-Compliance with the conditions of the Company's DWI consents exercised during the 2016-2017 monitoring period is summarised below in Section 3.3.
+Compliance with the conditions of the Company's DWI consents exercised during the 2017-2018 monitoring period is summarised below in Section 3.3.

-3.3.
-Evaluation of performance
+3.3 Evaluation of performance

-A tabular summary of the consent holder's compliance record for the year under review is set out in Table 23, 24, 25, 26 and 27.
+A tabular summary of the consent holder's compliance record for the year under review is set out in Tables 23 to Table 27 and an evaluation of the Company's environmental performance in relation to their DWI activities since 2007 is presented in Table 28.